golang/dep/docs/daily-dep.md

 ### Adding and removing `import` statements

 As noted in [the section on adding dependencies](#adding-a-new-dependency), dep relies on the `import` statements in your code to figure out which dependencies your project actually needs.
-Thus, when you add or remove import statements, dep might need to care about it.
+Thus, when you add or remove import statements, dep often needs to care about it.

-It's only "might," though, because most of the time, adding or removing imports doesn't matter to dep.
  Only if one of the following has occurred will a `dep ensure` be necessary to bring the project back in sync:

 1. You've added the first `import` of a package, but already `import` other packages from that project.
 2. You've removed the last `import` of a package, but still `import` other packages from that project.
 3. You've added the first `import` of any package within a particular project.
 (Note: this is the [alternate adding approach](#adding-a-new-dependency))
 4. You've removed the last `import` of a package from within a particular project.

-In short, dep is concerned with the set of unique import paths across your entire project, and only cares when you make a change that adds or removes an import path from that set.
+In short, dep is concerned with the set of unique import paths across your entire project, and only cares when you make a change that adds or removes an import path from that set. `dep check` will quickly report any such issues, which will be resolved by running `dep ensure`.

-Of course, it can be tough to keep track of whether adding or removing (especially removing) a particular import statement actually does change the overall set—especially on large projects.
-Fortunately, you needn't keep close track, as you can run `dep ensure` and it will automatically pick up any additions or removals, and bring your project back in sync.

-Only if it is the first/last import of a project being added/removed - cases 3 and 4 - are additional steps needed: `Gopkg.toml` should be updated to add/remove the corresponding project's `[[constraint]]`.

 ### Rule changes in `Gopkg.toml`